x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail.md

 6. On the next screen, that is, **Routing** screen, provide the IP address of the host computer to which Office 365 will deliver email messages.

 To start the wizard, click the plus symbol **+**.
-On the first screen, choose the options that are depicted in the following screenshot:
+On the first screen, choose the options as shown in the following screenshot:

 #### For Classic EAC